Recent News

 Music +

 Music Scholarships are awarded based on the student’s music audition, results from the IDAT test as well as their completed application, NAPLAN results, school reports and accompanying documentation.
-During the audition students must demonstrate outstanding musical ability.
+During the audition, students must demonstrate outstanding musical ability.
 Students are required to play two contrasting pieces on their main instrument and arrange for their own accompanist to attend the audition.
 Throughout the student’s journey at Tintern, they must commit to tuition and involvement in ensembles and performances.

 Music applicants will be assessed using a combination of the following selection criteria:

-• ability to demonstrate excellence in Music.
+• an ability to demonstrate excellence in Music

-• a commitment to Music at Tintern Grammar through academic study in Music through to Year 12.
+• a commitment to Music at Tintern Grammar through academic study in Music through to Year 12

-Years 7 and 8 entry
+Years 7 and 8 entry – at time of audition

 • string and woodwind instruments must be at Grade 4 AMEB standard or above